-Mountain Cabin No. 01 is a proposal best characterized by the manipulation of three distinct exterior features; the barrel vault, the roof scupper, and the inverted bay window.
-While this might at first seem to be at odds with the aesthetics of a mountain dwelling, in fact the combination of these elements with this context affords each - dwelling and mountain - to be experienced in unsuspecting ways.
+Mountain House is a proposal best characterized by the manipulation of three distinct exterior features; the barrel vault, the roof scupper, and the inverted bay window.
+While this might at first seem at odds with the aesthetics of a mountain dwelling, in fact the combination of these elements with this Summit, Utah context affords each - dwelling and mountain - to be experienced in unexpected ways.

-Four exaggerated scuppers, one per each side, are manipulated such that they drain water by simultaneously becoming the entire roof and the entire downspout.
+Four exaggerated scuppers, one oneach side of the house, are exaggerated in scale and formally manipulated to be both roof and downspout at once.
 Like the scuppers, inverted bay windows are highlighted by copper “eye liner”, adorning the cabin in a material that will change over time.